 Listen to the answer below:

 Rick: “No, you can’t do it.
 It’s a rights issue that a parent has.
 The child was born with that name.
-You can certainly talk to him and see if there’s any sort of an agreement, and maybe the two of you work out some sort of deal.”
+You can certainly talk to [your ex] and see if there’s any sort of an agreement, and maybe the two of you work out some sort of deal.”

 Danny: “But if they don’t?”

-Rick: “But if they don’t then no there’s not the ability to change the name absent the father’s agreement.”
+Rick: “But if they don’t then no there’s not the ability to change the name absent the [other parent’s] agreement.”